 Some children will need to take medicines that lower their heart rate or blood pressure or both.
-Children who have major problems with their aorta or aortic valve may need surgery to repair or replace them.
+Children who have major problems with their aorta, aortic valve or mitral valve may need surgery to repair or replace them.

 To meet your child’s long-term healthcare needs, we have a special Adult Congenital Heart Disease Program to transition your child to adult care when they’re ready.